 It’s really easy to do something yourself.
 Well, maybe it’s not, but sometimes it seems easier than letting someone else do it.
 I find myself running into this problem with my own kids.
 The dishes need to be done.
 I need help with yard work.
 The front porch needs painting.
 All tasks that take significant work and time from our days.
 Could we use the help?
 Absolutely!

 As our kids get to an age where they can start helping with these types of responsibilities, we as parents should be thrilled.
 Too often, we’re not.
 Letting the kids do it, especially early on, means that they’ll probably mess it up.
-I may have to go back and clean up the mess they did trying to get it done.
+I may have to go back and clean up the mess they made trying to get it done.
 I may have to take extra time to teach them… over and over.
 Sometimes it just feels easier to do it myself.
-Sometimes we feel this way about working with other adults.
+Sometimes even we feel this way about working with other adults.

 There are many lessons on leadership that I learned in the military.
 We already saw how “Many hands make lite work.”
 That applies to teamwork, but it can also apply to delegating.
 I also learned that working harder doesn’t always equal more productivity.
 In other words, “Work smarter, not harder.”
 One way you work smarter is, “Don’t do what others could do.”

 “Don’t do what others could do,” is a huge lesson for any of us to learn.
 None of us are alone.
 We all work with other people whether in an organized team or not.
-We waste time doing things that others could be doing.
+We waste time doing things that others could (or should) be doing.

 Good leaders aren't threatened by talented and driven individuals.
 They cultivate them and guide them to success.
 Click To Tweet

 This isn’t new advice or something you can only find in the military.
 We see this early on in the Bible.
 Moses is given the same advice.